chandraw/convert_coco_to_yolo/README.md

 conda install opencv pandas numpy matplotlib tqdm pillow -y pip install ultralytics albumentations

-2. run the download_coco.py .
+# Run the download_coco.py .
 It will download the coco dataset (train2017.zip, val2017.zip, annotations_trainval2017.zip), make some directory (images and labels), then extract the downloaded zip files.

-3. download or create coco.yaml and adjust the dataset root dir!
+# Download or create coco.yaml and adjust the dataset root dir!
+# Run convert_coco_to_yolo.py
-4. run convert_coco_to_yolo.py
+python convert_coco_to_yolo.py

+# Run train_yolo.py
-5. run train_yolo.py
+python train_yolo.py

-why i post this?
+# Why i post this?
 Frustating from the warning when training the yolo:
 - (0 images, 118287 backgrounds, 0 corrupt)
 - labels are missing or empty in working directory